 Major private equity firms have invested over

-in energy since 2010, with the lion’s share in fossil fuels
+in energy since 2010, mostly in fossil fuels

 78% of KKR’s energy portfolio companies invest in fossil fuels, with at least